Thomas Steiner (@tomayac)

 @elecash @angular @ChromiumDev Thanks for sharing, as you write: “Pretty simple but neat”.
 I have added this to our internal list of examples using the API.

-webkit Read about enhanced protection for link decoration tracking, updates to the Storage Access API, and ITP Debug Mode updates in Safari on iOS 13, iPadOS and Safari 13 on macOS with Intelligent Tracking Prevention 2.3 on the WebKit blog. webkit.org/blog/9521/inte…
+RT @webkit: Read about enhanced protection for link decoration tracking, updates to the Storage Access API, and ITP Debug Mode updates in S…

 Mandy_Kerr I had a play with the Google Fonts V2 Beta API.
 There are a couple of changes but it’s still simple to use! buff.ly/2LK9AX4